mikechambers/digest/README.md

 python3 digest.py --output-dir ~/tmp/economist/ --create-summary --ollama-base-url "https://mydomain.com:11434"
 ```

+Note, depending on the LLM model used for summaries, summary generation may randomly fail on a per article basis.
+You can pass **--ignore-llm-error** to skip on error, in which case a summary for that article will not be generated.
+Larger parameter models should be more consistent.

 ## Using the Generated Podcast feed

 An XML file will be generated that creates a podcast from the mp3 files for the current weekly edition.
 It is generated in serial mode with the order of the episodes based on the order of the articles online.